 - Salaries and contractor fees

 - Licenses and Fees

-Outsourced cannabis accounting can offer accurate unit economics which directly affects your business profitability.
-Plus, this documentation of costs will give you a headstart in a possible audit.
+Outsourced cannabis accounting can offer accurate unit economics which might explain why your small business is losing money.
+Plus, this documentation of costs will give you a head start in a possible audit.
 In cannabis, cost accounting should take into account both fixed and variable costs, as well as direct and indirect costs.
 For example:

 - Direct materials, bill of materials (BOM) and packaging

 - Electric bills for inventory areas